ghc/ghc/docs/users_guide/eventlog-formats.rst

    :tag: 18
    :length: fixed
-   :field Word32: size
+   :field Word32: block size
    :field Word64: end time in nanoseconds
-   :field Word16: capability number
+   :field Word16: capability number, invalid if ``0xffff``.

-   TODO
+   Marks a chunk of events.
+The events that fit in the next ``block size`` bytes all belong to the block marker capability.

 .. event-type:: USER_MSG